cert-manager/cert-manager/README.md

     - postgres.example.com
 ```

+On finding the above resource, the following happens:

+1. An ingress resource is created coordinating where to send acme challenges for the said domains.

-*kube-lego* will then perform its own check for `http://mysql.example.com/.well-known/acme-challenge/_selftest` to ensure all is well before reaching out to letsencrypt.
+2. *kube-lego* will then perform its own check for i.e. `http://mysql.example.com/.well-known/acme-challenge/_selftest` to ensure all is well before reaching out to letsencrypt.

-*kube-lego* will obtain two certificates (one with phpmyadmin.example.com and mysql.example.com, the other with postgres.example.com).
+3. *kube-lego* will obtain two certificates (one with phpmyadmin.example.com and mysql.example.com, the other with postgres.example.com).

 Please note:

 - The `secretName` statements have to be unique per namespace
 - `secretName` is required (even if no secret exists with that name, as it will be created by *kube-lego*)
+- Setups which utilize 1:1 NAT need to ensure internal resources can reach gateway controlled public addresses.
+    - Additionally, your domain must point to your externally available Load Balancer (either directly or via 1:1 NAT)

 ##<a name="ingress"></a>Ingress controllers